objektwerks/poolmate/README.md

 Todo
 ----
-1. Additive lookup for chemical and unit
+1. Unit lookup for Additive and Supply
-2. Supply lookup for unit
-3. Lookup for unit ( ounces, gallons, pounds )

 Test
 ----